7 Common Small Business Tax Questions Owners Are Asking

 6. Should I make quarterly estimated tax payments?

 The IRS requires most small business owners to make quarterly estimated tax payments if they expect to owe $1,000 or more when their return is filed at the end of the year.
-Your business structure also determines how much taxes you can expect to pay.
-For instance, if you’re self-employed, make sure you understand your obligation to pay self-employment tax to avoid any surprises during tax season.
+Your business structure also determines how much in taxes you can expect to pay.

 The best approach to estimating how much to pay depends upon the predictability of your income throughout the year and your overall financial picture.

-Not paying or underpaying your estimated taxes on time can prove costly.
-The penalties increase not just with time, but the more money you owe as well.
+Not paying or underpaying your estimated taxes on time can be costly.
+The penalties increase not just with time, but in the amount you'll owe as well.

 7. My business lost money this year.
 Is there a tax break?

 If your business expenses are higher than your income for the tax year, you might have a Net Operating Loss (NOL).
-And while it sounds worrisome, this common situation can sometimes work in your favor come tax time:
+And while losses are worrisome, this common situation can sometimes work in your favor come tax time:

 Get expert answers to your business tax questions